Feature 3DGS: Supercharging 3D Gaussian Splatting to Enable Distilled Feature Fields: Experiments

 The number of classes of a dataset is usually limited from tens~\cite{everingham2015pascal} to hundreds~\cite{zhou2019semantic}, which is insignificant to English words~\cite{li2020fss}.
 In light of the limitation, semantic features empower models to comprehend unseen labels by mapping semantically close labels to similar regions in the embedding space, as articulated by Li et al~\cite{li2022languagedriven}.
 This advancement notably promotes the scalability in information acquisition and scene understanding, facilitating a profound comprehension of intricate scenes.
 We distill LSeg feature for this novel view semantic segmentation task.
 Our experiments demonstrate the improvement of incorporating semantic feature over the naive 3D Gaussian rasterization method~\cite{kerbl20233d}.
 In~\cref{tab:dffcompare}, we show that our model surpasses the baseline 3D Gaussian model in performance metrics on Replica dataset~\cite{straub2019replica} with 5000 training iterations for all three models.
 Noticeably, the integration of the speed-up module to our model does not compromise the performance.

-In our further comparison with NeRF-DFF~\cite{kobayashi2022decomposing} using the Replica dataset, we address the potential trade-off between the quality of the semantic feature map and RGB images, which can arise from shared weights in the neural network.
+In our further comparison with NeRF-DFF~\cite{kobayashi2022decomposing} using the Replica dataset, we address the potential trade-off between the quality of the semantic feature map and RGB images.
 In~\cref{table:replicaperform}, our model demonstrates higher accuracy and mean intersection-over-union (mIoU).
 Additionally, by incorporating our speed-up module, we achieved more than double the frame rate per second (FPS) of our full model while maintaining comparable performance.
 In~\cref{fig:results1_lseg_segmentation} (b) the last column, our approach yields better visual quality on novel views and semantic segmentation masks for both synthetic and real scenes compared to NeRF-DFF.